dcycle/starterkit-node/README.md

 respective user based on permissionId.

-permissionId should be the part after pemission- in folder name. example:- from above example  permission-xyz is the restricted folder, `xyz` is the permission id.
+permissionId should be the part after pemission- in folder name. example:- from above example  permission-xyz/access/* is the restricted folder, `xyz` is the permission id.

-By running below command in terminal, you are giving permission to admin to access permission-xyz folder.
+By running below command in terminal, you are giving permission to admin to access permission-xyz/access/* folder.
 ```
     ./scripts/node-cli.sh
     // Load admin user.